RavenProject/ravenwallet-android/README.md

 ### the next step in wallet security

-This wallet is designed to protect you from malware, browser security holes, *even physical theft*.
+This wallet is designed to protect you from malware, browser security holes.
 With AES hardware encryption, app sandboxing, and verified boot, it represents a significant security advance over web and desktop wallets.

 ### beautiful simplicity